All Episodes

 You know, it's pretty amazing.

-And what makes this case so unique is that really the jurors in a way got to be their own witnesses, and there was so much tape available from so many different angles, and you could hear so many people that were talking to the officers at the time and what they were saying, as well as hearing George Floyd, who was saying, I can't breathe, I can't breathe, please, sir.
+And what makes this case so unique is that really the jurors, in a way, got to be their own witnesses, and there was so much tape available from so many different angles, and you could hear so many people that were talking to the officers at the time and what they were saying, as well as hearing George Floyd, who was saying, I can't breathe, I can't breathe, please, sir.

 And at that point, not resisting arrest, and he was already in handcuffs.

-At that particular point, my argument is training tells police at that moment if he's not resisting all four stops, especially when they begin begin cooperating.
+At that particular point, my argument is training tells police at that moment if he's not resisting all four stops, especially when they begin cooperating.

-Um, Ami Horowitz, thank you.
+All right, Ami Horowitz, thank you.

 We appreciate it.

-Um check in with us if you get any more information.
+Check in with us if you get any more information.

 Is there anybody there that wants to give their opinion about why they are at the courthouse and what they expect?